Find Your Perfect School

 What specializations in Engineering are popular options?

-In Bachelor’s degrees in Engineering, you’ll learn how to turn an idea into a functional object.
+With a Bachelor’s degree in Engineering, you’ll learn how to turn an idea into a functional object.
 It’s likely you’ll enter an area of specialization in the field like Civil Engineering, Computer Engineering, or Industrial Engineering, among others.
-You could also end up in a more specific area like Fire Protection Engineering, Clean Technology Engineering, Instrumentation Engineering, among others.
+You could also end up in a more specific area like Fire Protection Engineering, Clean Technology Engineering, or Instrumentation Engineering, among others.
 Let’s take a gander at some engineering specializations:

 Any of these degrees will prepare you to work in multiple positions in engineering and earn your FE (Functional Engineer certification).
 No matter what specialization you select, you’ll probably take courses in statistics, visual representation, modeling, computer design, and a wide array of design courses.

 Will there be a fieldwork and internship requirement with an engineering degree?

 These degree programs can often require fieldwork and internships that give aspiring engineers actual work experience.
 These practical experiences will help engineering students network and learn what jobs they’ll fill after graduation requirements.
 Those studying in America or Europe will probably graduate with either a Bachelor of Science Engineering (B.Sc.Eng.), Bachelor of Engineering (B.Eng.), Bachelor of Applied Science (B.A.Sc.), Bachelor of Engineering Science (B.Eng.Sc.), or Bachelor of Science in Engineering (B.S.E.) degree after finishing one of these programs.